Unable to Locate Complete Label

 Fiber (estimated dry matter content) = 6.8%

 The first ingredient in this dog food is organic chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.3

 The second ingredient includes organic chicken broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

-The third item lists pork.
-Pork is defined as the “clean flesh of slaughtered (pork) and is limited to… the striate muscle… which is found in the tongue, in the diaphragm, in the heart, or in the esophagus; with or without the accompanying and overlying fat and the portions of the skin, sinew, nerve and blood vessels which normally accompany the flesh”.3
+The third item is pork.
+Pork is defined as the “clean flesh of slaughtered (pork) and is limited to… the striate muscle… which is found in the tongue, in the diaphragm, in the heart, or in the esophagus; with or without the accompanying and overlying fat and the portions of the skin, sinew, nerve and blood vessels which normally accompany the flesh”.4

-The fourth item lists water, which adds nothing but moisture to this food.
+The fourth item is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.